luksy26/Linux-Kernel-List-API/README.md

 If you use native Linux you can benefit from KVM superpowers using the `--privileged` argument.
 Thus the container will be started in privileged mode and you have access to KVM.
 After executing the last command you should get a prompter in the docker.

+> **Warning**
-When running in interactive mode the `src/` directory is mounted to the `/linux/tools/labs/skels/assignments/0-list` directory inside the docker.
-The previous directory is shared with the VM as well in `skels/assignments/0-list`.
+> When running in interactive mode the `src/` directory is mounted to the `/linux/tools/labs/skels/assignments/0-list` directory inside the docker.
+> The previous directory is shared with the VM as well in `skels/assignments/0-list`.
-So any change in one  would affect the other.
+> So any change in one  would affect the other.
-**Be careful not to delete your code!**.
+> **Be careful not to delete your code!**.
-We encourage you to make as many commits as possible on your **private** gitlab repo!
+> We encourage you to make as many commits as possible on your **private** gitlab repo!

 2. Build your assignment:
 ```